Stoyan-Rusev/instrumentarium/README.md

   - Users can upload ads.
   - Admin approval required for each ad before it's visible on the site.

+- **User Management**:
+  - Users can update their profile information.

 - **User Interaction with Ads**:
   - Users can **like** ads they are interested in.
   - Users receive **notifications** when the price or status of liked ads changes.